macchioni/zan/src/blog/posts/Creative-Lesson-Eleven-Madison-Park.md

 **Reinventing is risky, but if you're creative, you cannot be defined only by what you did in the past.**

 *PS:* fancy some [Eleven Madison Park Granola](https://www.chiceats.com/recipe/emp-cookbook-vegetarian/eleven-madison-parks-granola)?

+*PPS:* update, the vegan revolution [was a success](https://www.gastromondiale.com/eleven-madison-park/)